 Why Is My Water Pressure Low?
 (And How to Fix It)

-Low water pressure has 7 common causes — most fixable in 15 minutes without a plumber.
-Diagnose yours and get full flow back, starting with the easiest checks.
+Low water pressure has 7 common causes, most fixable in 15 minutes without a plumber.
+Work through them in order, easiest first; the aerator is the cause 60% of the time.

 What You’ll Need